JCPME/FORCE/README.md

 # FORCE: Fourier-based Objective Recognition and Classification of (Surgical) Expertise

-This is the GitHub repository for the 2024 Deep Learning project at ETHZ.
+This repository contains the source code for the 2024 Deep Learning project at ETH Zurich.
+The FORCE model leverages both time and frequency domain information to provide objective assessments of surgical skill based on pose data.

-Contributors:
+## Contributors
-Samuel Sutanto: ssutanto@student.ethz.ch
+- Samuel Sutanto: ssutanto@student.ethz.ch
-Julien Poffet: jpoffet@student.ethz.ch
+- Julien Poffet: jpoffet@student.ethz.ch
-Simon Froelich: sfroelich@student.ethz.ch
+- Simon Frölich: sfroelich@student.ethz.ch

+## Project Overview
+In the realm of surgical training, objective skill assessment is key to reducing human bias.
+FORCE uses Short Time Fourier Transform (STFT) for frequency-based feature extraction and Temporal Convolutional Networks (TCN) enhanced with attention mechanisms, combining these to effectively classify surgical expertise.

 ## Project Structure